Our cookies

 Years 3, 4 and 5

 If you progress to Honours (years 3 and 4) you will continue to study in greater depth core topics spanning all areas of physics and explore a range of specialist topics of your choice.
-In the final year, you will work on an independent research project embedded in one of the school’s active research groups.
+In the final year, you will work on an independent research project.

 The Physics degree programmes emphasise technological applications such as laser physics, semiconductor physics and devices, modern signal processing technology, and magnetic and superconducting materials.